ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

       worst-case time complexity class.
     - Using an algorithm's worst-case time complexity, compare and contrast it with other algorithms that have similar and different time complexities, explaining which algorithm is most appropriate depending on, for instance, the likely size of a program's input.
     - Describe ways in which it is possible to re-design an algorithm and the way in which it processes a data structure so as to improve its worst-case time complexity.
-    - Explain how the algorithm exhibits trade-offs between its worst-case time complexity and the amount of space that it needs to store the data structure.
+    - Explain how an algorithm exhibits trade-offs between its worst-case time complexity and the amount of space that it needs to store the data structure.
 - Given the Python-based implementation of a data structure and the algorithm